 Disclaimer: the producers of this brochure are not liable for any harm or injuries that occur as a result of a venomous snakebite under any circumstances, whether it be purely accidental or otherwise.
 Bites from several snakes beyond those listed in this guide may produce unpleasant (albeit non-lethal) symptoms, and thus we recommend that all snakes be avoided whenever possible.

-Guide to Venomous Snakes for Military Personnel in Belize
+Guide to Venomous Snakes CLEARED Military Personnel May 21, 20 in El Salvador